Tuam: Market day

 The Tuam market was revived in 2006 by the Energise Tuam, a group which organised by local traders in conjunction with Tuam Chamber of Commerce in an effort to promote shopping in the town.
 It currently takes place on the last Saturday of every month, at the plaza in front of Tuam Shopping Centre.
 In the future, Galway County Council has earmarked the Shambles car park nearer the town centre as the market's location on a permanent basis.

 Media

 The Tuam Herald is a weekly local newspaper, founded in 1837 by Richard Kelly, which serves the town of Tuam and the surrounding areas of north County Galway, south Mayo and west Roscommon.
 It is County Galway's oldest newspaper and the fifth oldest newspaper in the Republic of Ireland.

 Public library

-Tuam Library is on High Street, between Temple Jarlath and St Mary's Cathedral.
-A collection of general interest and local history books are available for reference along with copies of the Tuam Herald and the 1901–1911 census on microfilm.
-Free internet access and Wi-Fi are also available to library users.
+Tuam Library services the area of Tuam.
+It is a public library operated by Galway County Council.
+The library offer a wide range of fiction and non-fiction titles, including children's books, fiction, and reference among other, more niche, categories.
+It offers some resources unique to it, such as local history records of the town and surrounding areas.
+A microfilm facility offers records of local newspapers and historic Census records.
+The library is part of the Libraries Ireland network, meaning that if a book is not in their won catalogue, it can be ordered from any other library within the Republic of Ireland.
+This can be done in person at the library, or online using the Spydus 10 system, operated by Civica, on the Galway Libraries website.
+Other resources are available at the library, including the use of desktop computers and tablets, public WiFi and printing.
+All services necessitate a library membership, which is free for all.
+All services are free, excepting the printing service, which charges a small fee to cover the cost of ink cartridges and paper.